BoCao2019/Nick-seq/README.md

 The datasets as listed in the table above were used as input for R scripts: **TdT_positive_strand.R TdT_negative_strand.R** to get the TdT results of 0 mM H2O2.
 Then the NT and TdT results analyzed and output by the previous R script were merged using **TdT_positive+NT_negative.R, TdT_negative+NT_positive.R**.
-The output files (CSV files; Excel format) contain the read coverage ratio information for the putative nick sites.
+The output files (CSV files; Excel format) contain the read coverage ratio information for the putative AP sites.
 The output data were further analyzed in excel and used for preparing final tables and figures: **Figure 4, Supplementary Table 5**.

 **At 0.2 mM H2O2(on genome):**